 Death is hard.
-Doesn’t matter if it was sudden or expected, if they were 48 or 88, if you had lots of time with them at the end or almost none.
+It doesn’t matter if it was sudden or expected, if they were 48 or 88,if you had lots of time with them at the end or almost none.
 It’s still hard.

 Even Jesus wept at the graveside of his friend.

 If you’ve recently lost your mother or father, I’m so sorry.
 I’ve been there.
-That grief is definitely work.
+That grief definitely takes work to process.

-- Maybe you’ve moved your spouse into assisted living
+- Maybe you’ve moved your spouse into an assisted living facility.

 - You’ve sold the family house.

-- You see them slowly slipping away from memory loss, needing a memory care facility.
+- You see loved ones slowly slipping away from memory loss, needing a memory care facility.
 Or their physical strength is waning.

 - Or you’re burned-out.